DinisCruz/Book_Generation_Z_Developer/content/4.life-patterns/content/being-criticized-is-a-privilege.md

 THAT is usually all that you should be looking for.

-THAT moment when one of your heros (or individuals you really respect) gives you a gentle nod of 'well done , that was good!'.
+THAT moment when one of your heroes (or individuals you really respect) gives you a gentle nod of 'well done , that was good!'.

 In your life, you will be on the receiving end of many magic moments like this.
 Unfortunately most miss it and fail to appreciate them.
 Make sure you celebrate them as they occur, since nothing else matters (money, success, fame).